 stop 7 – Cabot Mills

 None of the two original Cabot Mills now exist.
 The mill to the west of the bridge was built in 1912 long after the Cabot Factory still functioned.
 The Cabot Mills were the first mills in this section of Chicopee.
-They were built in 1834.
+The first mill was built and ready by June 12 1834.
+The second mill was ready by July 23 1935.
 They had worker housing across the canal but even that is not here any more.

 stop 8 – Perkins Mills